It may be a little embarrassing when guests leave your home all covered in dog hair. And you'll find most of it all over the furniture.

 The only difference is the tool you use and how much dog hair you'll be able to get out of your pet, depending on their coat type.

 Suitable for: Short hair

-When deshedding a dog, rubber brushes (like the KONG ZoomGroom brush on the right) remove loose hair and dirt while also stimulating circulation.
+When de-shedding a dog, rubber brushes (like FurBliss) remove loose hair and dirt while also stimulating circulation.
 Again, a rubber dog brush is very similar to those bristle brushes and grooming mitts in terms of how much hair you'll be able to remove from your dog.

-These aren't specifically for shedding dogs, so consider getting those as alternatives or to groom your dog in between your deshedding sessions to simply minimize the amount of hair and stimulate circulation in his skin.
+These rubber brushes aren't specifically for shedding dogs, so consider getting those as alternatives or to groom your dog in between your de-shedding sessions to minimize the amount of hair and stimulate circulation in his skin.

-To use it, follow the exact same routine as before:
+To use it, follow the same routine as before: